Feroz Khan Noon: Law practice and public service in Punjab

-Diplomatic career: World War II and Pakistan Movement
+Diplomatic career and political activism in British India

 In 1936, Noon resigned from his public service in Punjab when he was appointed as the High Commissioner of India to the United Kingdom.

 Over the issue of the Immigration Act of 1924 in the United States, the British Government directed Noon to Washington D.C.
 He was accompanied by Nevile Butler of the Foreign and Commonwealth Office in 1941 to address issues of American exploration in Baluchistan, and the Most Favoured Nation (MFN) status between the United States and the United Kingdom, in light of the Anglo-American Trade Agreement signed in 1938.
 Noon showed great reluctance to grant American petroleum companies access to Baluchistan due to the Indian government's difficulty maintaining control in remote areas adjacent to Iran and Afghanistan, especially when Indians were being barred from entering the United States.

 After the start of World War II in 1939, Noon, who had pro-British views, supported British efforts against the Axis powers, lobbying for deployment of the British Indian Army in Africa and the Middle East.
 In 1940, he strongly supported Egyptian plans to establish the grand mosque in London.
-During the height of the anti-British Quit India Movement in India, Noon played a crucial role by convincing Prime Minister Churchill of the support of Indian Muslims for continued British control there.
+During the height of the anti-British Quit India Movement in India, Noon played a crucial role by convincing Prime Minister Winston Churchill of the support of Indian Muslims for continued British rule there.

-In 1941, Noon left his diplomatic post when he was asked to join the Churchill cabinet, being appointed first as his military adviser from the Secretary of State for India of India Office on the affairs of the Indian Army.
 Khan later joined the Viceroy's Executive Council's cabinet as a labour minister, and played a crucial role in advising against the Independence of India, without addressing the push of Muhammad Ali Jinnah and other leaders for the Muslim question.

 In 1944–45, Churchill appointed Noon to the War Department, leading his own department alongside Sir Arcot Ramasamy Mudaliar that provided representation for British India in the Pacific War Council.
 In 1945, he was appointed as Permanent Representative of India to the United Nations, attending the first UN session in San Francisco, California.

-In 1946, Noon joined the Muslim League, led by Jinnah.
-He merged his faction of the Unionist Party into the Muslim League and garnered public support for the cause of Pakistan amidst opposition from Khizar Hayat Tiwana, who wanted to remain as Premier of the Indian Punjab.

-During the 1945 Indian general election, Noon's merging of the Unionist Party into the Muslim League played a decisive role.
-The Muslim League won by a landslide in the Punjab.
+By late 1945, it became clear that the new Labour government in Britain intended to transfer power and leave India.
+The impending loss of their British allies weakened the Unionist Party, and Noon joined others in defecting to the Muslim League.
+His departure was an important one, and encouraged more members to switch parties.
+The bolstered Muslim League won the 1945-46 Indian general election by a landslide in the Punjab.

-Public service in Pakistan